 Designer Portfolio type 1: Personal Portfolio

 Your personal portfolio is what you take to an interview.
 It includes collections you have created during your time as a designer and demonstrates the skills you have perfected.
 You may specialise in one category, for example knitwear, which means your personal portfolio will express this.
-Or if you have experience in a variety of design areas this should be exhibited throughout.
+Or if you have experience in a variety of design and trend areas this should be exhibited throughout.

 Designer Portfolio type 2: Specific Portfolio

 A specific portfolio is one that a recruiter or company may ask you to share after an initial discussion about a role.
 This portfolio is what you create to help you secure an interview.
 It’s not what you take to the interview.
 You need to showcase your best collections that reflect the type of role you’re going for.
 For example, if the position is for jersey, your specific portfolio will show your very best jersey design work.